udip-rai/react-apps/README.md

     - Another one to fetch details of the weather of the entered city/place name (This API needs API_KEY & city name)
   - 1 BigDataCloud from BigDataCloud
     - In order to get the specific details of the city like accurate location of the place (This API needs API_KEY & Latitude/Longitude both)

+### git commit -m "06 - Refractored codes & End of Weather App"

+- Refractored codes on states since they were rendering way more than normal
+- Special thanks to Senny dai/dada for pointing it out that I dont need to put in all the states in 1 place/component
+- Perfected the debouncing concept with timer & setTimer
+  - this is so much fun, I dont have to rely on useEffect that much anymore now
+- Found out reasons of components to re-render:
+  - Outside useEffect, Consoling logs that require values/states
+  - Creating random keys from Math.random() for mapped elements
+- Extra tip: If you declared a dynamic key on input text,
+- the input text focuses out after you type on each key pressed
+- this is due to the input component being rendered again with the new dynamic key
+- Added slight stylings for user-feel and exp. (tooltip and error messages)